javajosh/simpatico/combine2.md

   assertEquals(3, combine(1, 2));
 </script>
 ```
+Note: this code doesn't execute in the page context because it is HTML and not JavaScript

 To use the library in node, omit the script tags and set `"type": "module"` in `package.json`.
 Simpatico is not yet published to npm, but for now a simple `wget` will work:
 ```bash